When Should You Bring Your Succulents Inside?

 However, when it comes to succulent plants, some things need to be considered before doing so.

-While succulents can handle the temperature change when brought indoors, they require special care.
+While succulents can handle the temperature change indoors, they require special care.

 Proper preparation and understanding when it is time will help you keep your succulent plant happy when bringing it inside for winter!